anishmanissery/SuperThree/README.md

 ![SuperThree img for Github5](https://github.com/anishmanissery/SuperThree/assets/130642985/9d8e15aa-156b-4d46-b087-a9fb0f3e3240)

 ---
-## Practical Applications of SuperThree
+## Practical Examples of Using SuperThree

 SuperThree is a powerful indicator that can significantly enhance your trading strategies.
 Let’s explore some practical scenarios where you can leverage its insights: